ElCep/QRclassInt/README.md

 QRclassInt is a sextante plug-in for Qgis in R.  It is convenient to visualize the distribution of statistical record and choose the best univariate discretization.

-  * This plug-in uses sextante capability for intergrer somme R fonctions of classInt package
+  * This plug-in uses sextante capability for intergrer some R fonctions of classInt package
   * You're abble to even distributions of statistical recording as a cumulative-frequency curve and a summary table for choose the base way for an univariate classification.
+  * a shapefile is built containing a column "factor" which contains the bounds of class to which the individual object belongs

 To install this plugin in Qgis you juste need to copies all git files in `~/.qgis2/processing/rscripts/`